 2. You want to showcase skills relevant to the job

 If you have certifications that aren’t needed for the job (but could be helpful), include them to make your resume stand out.
-For example, you can list CPR and first aid certifications if you’re applying for a job where you’re frequently around customers.
+For example, you can list CPR and first aid certifications if you’re applying for a job where you’ll frequently be around customers.

 3. You need to make up for a lack of work experience